Woody Hayes: Ohio State

 As head coach of the Ohio State Buckeyes, Hayes led his teams to a 205–61–10 record (.761), including three consensus national championships (1954, 1957, and 1968), two other non-consensus national titles (1961 and 1970), 13 Big Ten conference championships, and eight Rose Bowl appearances.
-As of November 2024, his 205 wins is the most by a coach in the Big Ten Conference.
-This record was just broken on September 13, 2025, by long time University of Iowa Head Coach, Kirk Ferentz with a win over the University of Massachusetts.
+His 205 wins was the most by a coach in the Big Ten Conference at the time he retired; this record was broken on September 13, 2025 by Iowa head coach Kirk Ferentz with a win over UMass.
 Hayes was a three-time winner of The College Football Coach of the Year Award, now known as the Paul "Bear" Bryant Award, and was "the subject of more varied and colorful anecdotal material than any other coach past or present, including fabled Knute Rockne", according to biographer Jerry Brondfield.

 Hayes' basic coaching philosophy was that "nobody could win football games unless they regarded the game positively and would agree to pay the price that success demands of a team."
 His conservative style of football (especially on offense) was often described as "three yards and a cloud of dust"—in other words, a "crunching, frontal assault of muscle against muscle, bone upon bone, will against will."
 The basic, bread-and-butter play in Hayes' playbook was a fullback off-guard run or a tailback off tackle play.
 Hayes was often quoted as saying "only three things can happen when you pass (a completion, an incompletion, and an interception) and two of them are bad."

 In spite of this apparent willingness to avoid change, Hayes became one of the first major college head coaches to recruit African-American players, including Jim Parker, who played both offensive and defensive tackle on Hayes' first national championship team in 1954.
 While Hayes was not the first to recruit African-Americans to Ohio State, he was the first to recruit and start African-Americans in large numbers there and to hire African-American assistant coaches.

 Another Hayes recruit, Archie Griffin, was the only two-time Heisman Trophy winner in seven decades of selections.
 Altogether, Hayes had 58 players earn All-America honors under his tutelage.
 Many notable football coaches, such as Lou Holtz, Bill Arnsparger, Bill Mallory, Bo Schembechler, Doyt Perry, Ara Parseghian and Woody's successor, Earle Bruce, served as his assistants at various times.

 Hayes often used illustrations from historical events to make a point in his coaching and teaching.
 When Hayes was first hired to be the head coach at Ohio State, he was also made a "full professor of physical education", having earned an M.A. degree in educational administration from Ohio State in 1948.
 The classes he taught were usually full, and he was called "Professor Hayes" by students.
 Hayes also taught mandatory English and vocabulary classes to his freshman football players.
 One of his students was a basketball player named Bobby Knight, who later became a legendary basketball coach.